io22m007/ICMP-Tunnel/README.md

 sudo sysctl -w net.ipv4.icmp_echo_ignore_all=1
 ```

-The following changes where done to the `icmpsh_m.py` file to be able to execute it with python 3:
+The following changes were done to the `icmpsh_m.py` file to be able to execute it with python 3:
 - line 40 was changed from
   > if subprocess.mswindows: